Calabasas Child Support Attorneys

 We have offices in Beverly Hills, Calabasas & Westlake Village.

 How Does Child Support Work in California?

-To obtain child support in California, the parent who wishes to receive support can open a child support case with California Child Support Services (LCSA).
+To obtain child support in California, the parent who wishes to receive support can open a child support case with Local Child Support Agency (LCSA).
 Alternatively, if there is already a family law proceeding, a parent can file a request to seek child support in that proceeding.

 If the prospective child support payor and recipient don't reside in the same location, the LCSA will attempt to locate both parents.
 The party filing for child support can supply the court with documentation, such as the other parent's date of birth and social security number, to help the LCSA locate them.
 After a prospective support recipient opens a case with the LCSA, the prospective payor will receive a Summons and Petition packet letting them know they've been named in a child support case.

 If both parents named in the case have legal parentage of the child(ren) involved, the case can proceed.
 If one party does not have legal parentage, the other may need to file a different type of court order, such as a paternity action, to instate legal parentage for both parties.

 At this point, child support cases often move forward in one of two ways: